 You are here

-To facilitate authorization requests, the U.S. and Canada signed a Memorandum of Understanding (MOU) in 1985 that established the U.S. - Canada Joint Certification Program (JCP).
+The U.S. and Canada signed a Memorandum of Understanding (MOU) in 1985 that established the U.S. - Canada Joint Certification Program (JCP).
 The JCP "certifies access to unclassified technical data on an equally favorable basis to contractors of each country" through the U.S-Canada Joint Certification Office (JCO), which is located in the Defense Logistics Information Service (DLIS).
 For University of Michigan (U-M) researchers, a JCP authorization is required when you plan to attend a meeting or a conference where unclassified technical data will be shared, used, or disclosed.

 Regulations & Definitions